Vector35/binaryninja-api/examples/llil_parser/README.md

 > Building under the linux is almost exactly the same however you need not use the `-G` parameter and you build with the `make` command instead of `cmake --build` another important note is that i had to execute `cp ~/binaryninja/libbinaryninjacore.so.1 ~/binaryninja/libbinaryninjacore.so` before linking would work

-Note i do not have access to a MAC so i havent tested this nor does the .cpp file correctly locate the binaryninja path
+Note i do not have access to a MAC so i havent tested this.

 Using the example
 ===